 Norwalk, CA 90650

-- Online Voter Registration: Please visit CA Secretary of State’s website by clicking here.
+- Online Voter Registration: Visit CA Secretary of State’s website to learn more.

 Who is responsible for conducting City elections?